mstocco/mariostoc.co/content/traininglog/20210425-ironman2021-18weeksout.md

 ## SUMMARY
 I feel I like was **SWIMMING AND BIKING**

 Well, the renovation work is coming along slowly and in a way, that is a good thing.
-When I do get into the bathroom for some manual labour, I am doing so in smaller, spread out blocks of time and listening to my body.
+When I do get into the manual labour, it's in smaller, spread out blocks of time.
 I am conscious about my back and my overall energy levels and stopping before things begin working against my goals.

-Time/frequency on the bike(s) is up this week starting with the XC bike on [Sunday](javascript:flick('sun');) and finishing with my first outdoor ride on the TT bike on [Saturday](javascript:flick('sat');).
+Time and frequency on a bike was up this week, starting with the XC bike on [Sunday](javascript:flick('sun');) and finishing with the TT bike on [Saturday](javascript:flick('sat');).
 The only day I wasn't on a bike was [Friday](javascript:flick('fri');).

 With everything going on, this was a **+13 hour training week**.